sgreben/regex-builder/README.md

 Write regexes as **plain Java code**.
 Unlike opaque regex strings, commenting your expressions and reusing regex fragments is straightforward.

 The **regex-builder** library is implemented as a light-weight wrapper around `java.util.regex`.
 It consists of three main components: the expression builder `Re`, its fluent API equivalent `FluentRe`, and the character class builder  `CharClass`.
 The components are introduced in the examples below as well as in the API overview tables at the end of this document.

-There's a [discussion](https://www.reddit.com/r/java/comments/4tyk90/github_sgrebenregexbuilder_write_regular/) of this project over on the Java reddit.
+There's a [discussion](https://www.reddit.com/r/java/comments/4tyk90/github_sgrebenregexbuilder_write_regular/) of this project over on the Java subreddit.

 - [Installation / Maven dependency](#maven-dependency)
 - [Examples](#examples)